December 24, 2020

 It strips us away to our basic humanity.
 And that’s what’s driven a lot of my work is wanting people to feel human and how good that can be.

 DACHER KELTNER Well, Stacy, I wanted to thank you for doing the practice and I wanted to thank you for all the work you’re doing for kids and veterans and our broader culture about getting outdoors and really capitalizing on the benefits of awe.
 Thanks for being on the show.

 STACY BARE Thanks for having me on.

 DACHER KELTNER There is quite a bit of research on the benefits of exposure to nature.
-Even a brief, 15 minute walk, or looking at photos of nature that somebody else took, makes our bodies and minds healthier afterwards.
+Even a brief, 15-minute walk, or looking at photos of nature that somebody else took, makes our bodies and minds healthier afterward.